awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 In some cases, parameter group settings related to autovacuum might not be aggressive enough to prevent transaction ID wraparound\.
 To address this, RDS for PostgreSQL provides a mechanism that adapts the autovacuum parameter values automatically\. *Adaptive autovacuum parameter tuning* is a feature for RDS for PostgreSQL\.
 A detailed explanation of [TransactionID wraparound](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND) is found in the PostgreSQL documentation\.

-Adaptive autovacuum parameter tuning is enabled by default for RDS for PostgreSQL instances with the dynamic parameter `rds.adaptive_autovacuum` set to ON\.
-We strongly recommend that you keep this enabled\.
+Adaptive autovacuum parameter tuning is turned on by default for RDS for PostgreSQL instances with the dynamic parameter `rds.adaptive_autovacuum` set to ON\.
+We strongly recommend that you keep this turned on\.
 However, to turn off adaptive autovacuum parameter tuning, set the `rds.adaptive_autovacuum` parameter to 0 or OFF\.

 Transaction ID wraparound is still possible even when Amazon RDS tunes the autovacuum parameters\.
 We encourage you to implement an Amazon CloudWatch alarm for transaction ID wraparound\.
-For more information, see the blog post [Implement an early warning system for transaction ID wraparound in RDS for PostgreSQL](http://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.
+For more information, see the post [Implement an early warning system for transaction ID wraparound in RDS for PostgreSQL](http://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/) on the AWS Database Blog\.

-With adaptive autovacuum parameter tuning enabled, Amazon RDS will begin adjusting autovacuum parameters when the CloudWatch metric `MaximumUsedTransactionIDs` reaches the value of the `autovacuum_freeze_max_age` parameter or 500,000,000, whichever is greater\.
+With adaptive autovacuum parameter tuning turned on, Amazon RDS begins adjusting autovacuum parameters when the CloudWatch metric `MaximumUsedTransactionIDs` reaches the value of the `autovacuum_freeze_max_age` parameter or 500,000,000, whichever is greater\.

 Amazon RDS continues to adjust parameters for autovacuum if a table continues to trend toward transaction ID wraparound\.
 Each of these adjustments dedicates more resources to autovacuum to avoid wraparound\.
 Amazon RDS updates the following autovacuum\-related parameters:
 + [autovacuum\_vacuum\_cost\_delay](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-COST-DELAY)